realpython/python-guide/docs/writing/style.rst

     `PEP 8 <http://www.python.org/dev/peps/pep-0008/>`_

-There exists a command-line program, `pep8` that can check your code for conformance.
+Conforming your Python code to PEP 8 is generally a good idea and helps make code more consistent when working on projects with other developers.
+There exists a command-line program, `pep8 <https://github.com/jcrocholl/pep8>`_, that can check your code for conformance.

 ::

-    pip install pep8
+    $ pip install pep8

-Simply run it on a file or series of files and get a report of any violations
+Simply run it on a file or series of files to get a report of any violations.

 ::